-It's fair to say our Head Coach Ben knows a thing or two when it comes to progressing one's running alongside the bike and swim - Ben is a certified IRONMAN coach and has completed 4 full distance IRONMAN events and countless 70.3's too.
+It's fair to say our Head Coach Ben knows a thing or two when it comes to progressing one's running alongside the bike and swim - Ben is a certified IRONMAN coach, he has completed 6 full distance IRONMAN events having qualified for Kona twice and he has completed countless 70.3's too.

 When training for the run in a triathlon, your training plan doesn't need to change drastically from training for a run of a similar distance.
 The main difference is that you should look to drop the number of running days that you train to allow time in your week to swim, bike and strength train.

 Look to progress your cycling and swimming mileage in a similar way to how you do for running.
 Build up gradually, take deload weeks and do a combination workouts - from easier ones, to faster ones, to longer steady sessions.
 You should aim to be in a place where you can comfortably complete each dicipline's distance in isolation, so that you're then able to push the pace of all 3 back-to-back come race day.